TJHeuvel/UniteUs/feedback.md

 I'm a Unity developer with about 10 years of experience, and a lot of experience with Photon.
 Every different team, and project, requires a different team setup, and in my experience i think i know what works and what doesnt.
 I'd like to use the experience i have, but its hard in the MLAPI.
 It seems to force the object-lifecycle on you, and i dont think it maps well to different types of games.
+Nor is the overall idea communicated particularly well, so i cant even easily get into it even if i wanted to.

 - I really want to use the source code, not a DLL.
 It was a hassle to set that up, a separate UnityPackage would be nice.
 In the end i made assembly definition files for each folder, and removed Tests.
 - I then had to add warning ignores to RelayTransport.cs, UnetTransport.cs